8ctopus/apache-php-fpm-alpine/README.md

 A super light docker web server with Apache and php-fpm on top of Alpine Linux for development purposes

 - Apache 2.4.41 with SSL
-- php 7.3.16
+- php-fpm 7.3.16
 - Xdebug debugging from host
 - composer
 - zsh

-The docker image size is 66 MB.
+The docker image size is 48 MB.

 ## cool features